-By remembering IWM in your will, you are ensuring that the important personal stories we hold live on and remain relevant and accessible for future generations.
+By remembering IWM in your will, you are committing vital future support towards ensuring that we can continue to tell the important personal stories of modern war and conflict for future generations to come.

 Any gift we receive, no matter the size, makes a vital contribution to our ongoing work.
 Including a legacy gift to IWM in your will is straightforward, gifts can be a specified sum or a proportion of your residuary estate.

 When referencing IWM you do not need to quote a charity number as the Imperial War Museum is an exempt charity under the terms of the Charities Act 1993 Schedule 2 paragraphs (u) and (w).
 As such we do not have a Charity Registration Number.

 This information is not intended to constitute legal advice, when making your will please do so in consultation with an independent professional adviser.

 If you would like more information, or to discuss leaving a gift to IWM in your will, please contact Laura Gabe email@example.com or call 020 7416 5411.